 – The reservoir has approximately 50-70 miles of hiking trails.

 – The original cost of the dam was 5 million dollars, approximately 120 million dollars by today’s standards.

-- Maryland has no man-made lakes, although some are called lakes–Deep Creek, Lake Habeeb–most, including Loch Raven Reservoir, are created by damming rivers and are thereby truly reservoirs.
+– Maryland has no natural lakes, although some are called lakes–Deep Creek, Lake Habeeb–most, including Loch Raven Reservoir, are created by damming rivers and are thereby truly reservoirs.
 [Source]

 – Loch Raven Reservoir is the largest body of water located entirely within Baltimore County (Liberty Reservoir is larger but is in both Baltimore and Carroll Counties).